 To elevate and nurture caring and compassionate values among all peoples and all cultures which will provide the basis for sustaining, just, democratic, peaceful and diverse communities.

 To commit ourselves, and encourage everyone, to promote enhanced and socially engaged caring and compassionate values through research, dialogue, and example, as well as through increasing awareness of our own capacities to be caring and compassionate for others, ourselves, and life's rich diversity.

 It is the purpose of the Party to advance the Party's Platform, Positions, Policy, Values and Basis of Unity, and to contribute to the welfare of Canada, Canadians and the community of life in Canada by:

-Fielding, endorsing and electing members of the Party as candidates of the Party in every riding for election to the House of Commons and supporting their election.
+Fielding, endorsing, and electing members of the Party as candidates of the Party for election to the House of Commons and supporting their election.

 Debating and forming legislation in the Canadian Parliament and by participating in, or forming, the Government of Canada.

 Developing Policy, Positions, and Platforms consistent with its Values and Basis of Unity.

 Advancing the Party's Platform, Positions, Policy, Values and Basis of Unity.

 Forming and maintaining Party organizations at the federal, provincial, territorial and electoral district levels.